mozilla/policy-templates/README-new.md

 }
 ```
 ### Proxy
-This policy allows you to specify proxy settings.
+Configugre proxy settings.
 These settings correspond to the connection settings in Firefox preferences.
 To specify ports, append them to the hostnames with a colon (:).

 `Mode` is the proxy method being used.